siandav/clas_mat/LBG_tableau/readme.md

 + table calculations
 + value and axes formatting
 + assembling a simple dashboard
++ visual best practices and data storytelling tips

 ### Hands-on practice Lab B

-over to you to work through the second practice lab - [credit card fraud](https://github.com/siandav/clas_mat/blob/main/LBG_tableau/simply_questions.md)
+over to you to work through the second practice lab - [credit card fraud](https://github.com/siandav/clas_mat/blob/main/LBG_tableau/credit_card_fraud.md)

-if you get stuck - theres a suggested solutions workbook available on [tableau public](https://public.tableau.com/app/profile/sianedavies/viz/solutions-simplyansweringquestionswithcharts/frontpage)
+if you get stuck and need inspiration of what the end result can look like, theres an image on the repo of the [final review dashboard](